How to Live in a Hostel

-- Be respectful to those sleeping in your dorm – no one likes a drunken mooncat making a noise and falling into the bunk beds!
+- Be respectful to those sleeping in your dorm – no one likes a drunken mooncat making noise and falling into the bunk beds!

 - Don’t have sex in the dorm.

 - Be tidy.
-Not only will people not have to trip over your stuff, it also helps you keep track of where your possessions are.
+Not only will people not have to trip over your stuff, but it also helps you keep track of where your possessions are.